Arrière-pays

 Arrière-pays roughly translates to “inland region¨ but literally translates to “back country”.

 During the first two years of the pandemic, I was trapped in a city centre apartment.
-The early Covid soundtrack of ambulance sirens added to the claustrophobia and stress and I lost interest in the idea of photographing strangers in city streets.
+The early Covid soundtrack of ambulance sirens added to the claustrophobia and stress, and I lost interest in the idea of photographing strangers in city streets.
 I began to long for nature, simplicity and open spaces.